josiest/DXARTS-461-Notes/week-01/dodge-jerse-01.md

 ### Initial Questions

 **What are the fundamentals of Computer music?**
+- how a computer is used in various forms of an audio system

 **How are the fundamentals of Computer music useful to me as a composer and as a programmer?**
+- understanding of what data and algorithms allow a musician to define a composition

 ## 1.4 The Use of a Computer in Audio Systems